chschnell/wsnic/README.md

 wsnic supports configuration through its command line interface (CLI) and optionally by using a configuration file.
 Each setting in the configuration file corresponds to a CLI option (for example, CLI option `--foo-bar` corresponds to config setting `foo_bar`).
 Copy template file [`wsnic.conf.template`](./wsnic.conf.template) to `wsnic.conf` for a quick-start if you want to use a configuration file.

+Options specified on the command line take precedence over those specified in `wsnic.conf`.

 Command line interface of wsnic:

 ```